roolebo/tianocore.github.io/BSD-License.md

-The preferred license for TianoCore contributions is [BSD-2-Clause](http://opensource.org/licenses/BSD-2-Clause).
+The preferred license for TianoCore contributions is [[BSD+Patent|BSD Plus Patent License]].
 The [[Legalese]] page contains information on other licenses accepted under the contributors agreement, and how licenses should be documented in TianoCore projects.

 # Example Language: BSD-2-Clause